My Egg-Laying Native Chickens – How to Build a Small Poultry in Your Backyard for Personal Egg Consumption

 Raising chickens in your backyard can be a rewarding experience, providing fresh eggs and a sense of self-sufficiency.
 Eggs are extremely nutritious, offering a complete protein with a rich supply of key vitamins and minerals.
 They are a low-carb, low-calorie, and cost-effective source of protein.
 To enjoy a daily supply of fresh eggs, I decided to build a simple and small poultry setup in my backyard.

 Creating a basic chicken cage with a nest is an excellent starting point for any aspiring backyard farmer.
-If this venture proves successful, you might even consider expanding into a larger poultry business.
+If this venture proves successful, you might even consider expanding it into a larger poultry business.
 In this blog, I’ll guide you through the steps of how I created a small yet functional and safe environment for my egg-laying chickens.

 Planning of Small Poultry